The Circus Starring Britney Spears: Development

 "We are enormous fans of Britney, and have been waiting for the perfect moment to collaborate with her.
 It's going to be wild.
 We wanted to create something much more provoking and indecent ... something animalistic and primal.
 We are confident that this tour partnership, an autobiographical tribute for one who has always been in the spotlight: scrutinized, watched, imitated, photographed, criticized and loved, will be an enormous success".

 The costumes of the first segment were selected to show a metamorphosis.
 The cheetah headdress represented an animal.
 The jacket and whip represented both a ringmaster and a lion tamer.
 She took the headdress off at the end of the first song to reveal a Swarovski-crystal corset, fishnets, and boots and entered the cage to represent a slave.
 The wardrobe for the song "Mannequin" included black jeans from True Religion and a yellow tank top with rhinestones designed by Spears herself.
 Spears's outfits had a duplicate set in case of any problem and were numbered in sequence.
 The total number of costumes was approximately 350, kept in order by six full-time women.
-The wardrobe was also revealed to have $150,000 worth of Swaroski crystals.
+The wardrobe was also revealed to have $150,000 worth of Swarovski crystals.